mattzeunert/mattzeunert.github.io/_posts/2016-07-20-proxy-symbol-tostring.md

 1. Let exoticToPrim be GetMethod(input, @@toPrimitive).
 2. ReturnIfAbrupt(exoticToPrim).
-3. If hint is "string", then
-    a.
-Let methodNames be «"toString", "valueOf"».
-4. Else,
-    a.
-Let methodNames be «"valueOf", "toString"».
+3. Let methodNames be «"valueOf", "toString"».
 5. For each name in methodNames in List order, do
     a.
 Let method be Get(Object, name).
     b.
 ReturnIfAbrupt(method).